novapyth/Genomics_Deep_Sea_Rhodotorula_mucilaginosa/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Research article related to this work is now in Press for Marine Drug (MDPI journal)
+Research article related to this work is now in Press for Marine Drug (MDPI)

 ## Genomics and Metabolomics Based Investigation of the Deep-sea Sediment-derived Yeast, Rhodotorula 3 mucilaginosa 50-3-19/20B 4
 ------------------------